 Treatment of colorectal cancer is stage dependent.
 Early-stage colorectal cancer is potentially curable.
 Surgery is the mainstay of treatment.
 Chemotherapy and radiotherapy may be required, depending on the staging.
 Laparoscopic colectomy is a minimally invasive (keyhole) surgical technique to treat colorectal cancer.

-Q) Robotic surgery in Singapore was… A) Up to a few years ago, primarily limited to prostatic cancers.
-Today we use it to perform surgery for…
+Robotic surgery in Singapore was… Up to a few years ago, primarily limited to prostatic cancers.
+Today we use it to perform surgery for a broader…

 Whether you’re trying to lose belly fat or trim fat from another part of your body, weight-loss basics remain the same: